shashisadasivan/SSD365VSAddIn/README.md

 ## Create Extensions
 Create extensions for tables and Security Duty

-## Create labels for Table Element
+## Create Labels
-Right click Table design and choose Create label for properties (Field, FieldGroups) This will be extended for other element types and also fields within the Table.
-Currently this will add the label to the first label file (all languages) of the current model
+Right click the element and choose Create label for properties (Fields, FieldGroups) Currently this will add the label to the first label file (all languages) of the current model
+* Table / Table Extensions

+Labels updated for Table label, developer documentation, Field Labels, Field Help text, Field group
+* Menu item

+Label updated for Label and help text
+* Security Duty - To be implemented
+* Security Privilege - To be implemented
+* Security Role - To be implemented
+* Forms - To be implemented
+* EDT - To be implemented
+* Base enums - To be implemented

 ## Create Inquire Security Duty from Privilege
 Right privilege in designer mode and select "Create Inquire Security duty (SS D365)"